sillevl/labict-citygame/project/project-requirements.md

 ## Restrictions

 * Battery must last for minimum 6 hours.
-Battery must stay in place when recharging trough an USB connector.
+Battery must stay in place when recharging through a USB connector.
 * Use object oriented programming languages for both the firmware as software.
 * Communication between the cases and the server must use the LoRaWAN communication protocol.

 ## Valuable expansions